Hong Kong

 WatchNavi – Shop Address: Shop 115, 1/F., In's Point, 530-544 Nathan Road, Yau Ma Tei, Kowloon, Hong Kong - An ebay seller.
 Not really sure what he had but after an exhausting trip away from the more normal touristy TST up to Mong Kok, we were a little disappointed to find he was closed.
 Mong Kok is a cheaper area so perhaps he had some better prices than his ebay listings and we could have had a good deal, but never found out.
 Shame.

 Clocks and Watches, Near Cat Street Market.
-Small shop next door to another small watch place.
-He had some cool rare vintage watches and the odd clock.
-He was happy to show them to us and talk about them.
-Seemed a genuine bloke and would have chatted for ages if we hadn’t needed to get on to the tat and fake antiques up on Cat street.
+He had some cool rare vintage watches and the odd clock and was happy to show them to us and talk about them.
+Seemed a genuine bloke and would have chatted for ages if we hadn’t needed to get on to peruse the tat and fake antiques up on Cat Street.
+Yuk!
+After that we dropped back down onto Queens Rd where there is the occasional small antique place with the odd gem of a watch, but these gems do require some searching so only do this if you have time…

-Pak Lee (Central)– This shop is just off Des Moines road but sadly we didn’t get a card...
-To be honest whilst the staff were even more welcoming than the bunch in the TST shop, the selection was very sparse and we left quite quickly.
-Considering this one isn’t easy to find its not a rush to see.
+Kens Watches (originally Pak Lee) in Central– This shop is just off Des Voeux road on Gilman Street, next to the China Insurance Group building (141 Des Voeux rd) side entry.
+To be honest this was always shut when we visited, but we did visit it when it was a Pak Lee; back then the staff were more welcoming than the bunch in the TST shop, but the selection was very sparse and we left quite quickly.
+Considering this one isn’t easy to find and never open, its not a rush to see perhaps…

 GENERAL INFO

-Most of the time these shops will quote you a better price than the ticket if you ask, but they will state that its ‘for cash...’
+Most of the time these shops will quote you a better price than the ticket if you ask, but they will state that it is ‘for cash...’
 That’s not really very helpful for a tourist.
 Sadly we didn’t bring 90,000 HK$ in used bills with us, in fact if we had we expect we’d have been arrested for money trafficking at customs.
-Ok, joking aside this is more for money transfers, but as you cant do that locally without a HK bank account is a bit academic.
+Ok, joking aside, this is more for Cheque or money transfer sales for locals, but as you cant do that speedily ‘in country’ without a HK bank account it is rather academic.
 Anyway the HK$500 they usually discount isn’t big enough to worry about and you should haggle more if you really want something...
-So, always ask for a better price, you might get it.
+So, always ask for a better price, you never know… you might get it!

-Berne Horology - We have to say in the past few years of visiting HK and this shop its not changed at all.
-In all that time we found it to be least exciting watch shop (lots small 50s watches and hardly any divers watches) with the rudest staff.
-We’ve met a number of the staff including the owner and not been impressed.
-One time we gently asked the sales lady to move her hands off the counter so we could look and immediately found what looked like a nice SM300.
+One time we gently asked the sales lady to move her hands off the counter so we could look and immediately found what looked like a nice 60’s Omega Seamaster 300.
 Politely asking (you feel you have to here) to look at it she grabbed it from under counter and slammed it onto the glass top...
 Now we’re sorry she has to work here, but if the likes of us guys don’t get excited enough to buy how will they keep going?
 Looking at the price for the actually quite poor looking SM300, perhaps that’s the key.
-It was a lot of money.
-Way too much for the condition...
+It was a lot of money… Way too much for the condition...
 And no way were we about to haggle with this fierce lady, so perhaps paying full price for not so nice items is their plan.
 We walked...
-Don’t think we will bother going back either.

 Modern watch purchases...